apache/arrow/docs/source/developers/python.rst

       $ python setup.py build_ext --inplace

-   Note that bundled Arrow C++ libraries will not be automatically updated when rebuilding the Arrow C++.
+   Note that bundled Arrow C++ libraries will not be automatically updated when rebuilding Arrow C++.

 Caveats
 -------